Vector meson spectral function in a dynamical AdS/QCD model: Conclusion and discussion

 \subsection{The Result For $\Upsilon(1S)$}

 The spectral function for the $\Upsilon(1S)$ state with various cases are shown in Fig.~\ref{fig7}-Fig.~\ref{fig14}.
+Compared with $J/\Psi$ in this paper and $\Upsilon(1S)$ in Ref.\cite{Braga:2019yeh}, one can find the only difference is from the influence of magnetic field on the peak position of spectral function (effective mass).
+Whether the magnetic field is perpendicular to or parallel to polarization, Fig.\ref{mBupsilon} reports an inverse magnetic catalysis ~\cite{Thakur:2021vbo,Morita:2009qk} at lower temperature and a magnetic catalysis~\cite{Ding:2018uhl,Rothkopf:2016rlu} at higher temperature, which is in line with Ref.\cite{Braga:2019yeh}.
+The only difference is that the effective mass mutates at $T_c$ for zero magnetic field and the mutation occurs in a smaller temperature with the increasing magnetic field in our model.
+The reason for this mutation is that the confinement-deconfinement phase transition here is a first-order phase transition.
+However, the change of effective mass with temperature is smooth from Ref.\cite{Braga:2019yeh}, which is because the transition from hadron phase to quark phase is crossover.

-Compared with $J/\Psi$, one can find the only difference is from the change of the peak position of spectral function.
-As increasing magnetic field, the peak position of spectral function shifts to the left.
-See Fig.~\ref{fig8} and Fig.~\ref{fig9}, the position of the peak first moves to the left\cite{Thakur:2021vbo,Morita:2009qk} and then gradually to the right\cite{Ding:2018uhl,Rothkopf:2016rlu} with the increase of temperature and chemical potential.
-We explained this non-trivial behavior by the interplay of the interaction between the two heavy quarks and the interaction between the medium with each of heavy quark.
-It is well known that the interaction strength between the two heavy quarks of $\Upsilon(1S)$ is stronger than that of $J/\Psi$ and the interaction between the medium and each of heavy quarks of $\Upsilon(1S)$ is weaker than that of $J/\Psi$.
-So, a general conclusion is, in the strong coupling system, the effective mass is dominated by the depression effect at a lower temperature, lower chemical potential and shorter distance of interaction; however, the effective mass is dominated by the enhancement effect at a higher temperature, higher chemical potential and longer distance of the heavy quarks.
+For both $J/\Psi$ and $\Upsilon(1S)$, the superposition of chemical potential and magnetic field effects causes non-trivial behaviors of the effective mass : At lower temperature, there appears constructive interplay on the effective mass between the effects of chemical potential and magnetic field , while at higher temperature, the chemical potential and magnetic field lead to destructive interplay on the effective mass.
+Due to the superposition of two distinct effects between chemical potential and magnetic field, some non-trivial non monotonic behaviors of effective mass appears in the middle temperature region.
+Of course, the inflection point of this non-trivial behavior strictly depends on the strength of chemical potential, temperature, magnetic field and the interaction between quarkonium.
+We explain this non-trivial behavior by the interplay of the interaction between the two heavy quarks and the interaction between the medium with each of the heavy quarks.
+Finally, combined with the behavior of spectral function and the influence of superposition effect of $\mu$ and $B$ on effective mass, a general conclusion is obtained, in the strong coupling system, the effective mass is dominated by the depression effect at a lower temperature, smaller chemical potential, weaker magnetic field and shorter distance of interaction; however, the effective mass is dominated by the enhancement effect at a higher temperature, higher chemical potential, stronger magnetic field and longer distance of the heavy quarks.
 In other words, the effective mass is closely related to the coupling strength and the distance of interaction between the $Q\bar{Q}$ pair.